beetbox/beets/docs/plugins/spotify.rst

       -h, --help            show this help message and exit -m MODE, --mode=MODE  "open" to open spotify with playlist, "list" to print (default)
-      -f, --show_failures   Print out list of any tracks that did not match a Sptoify ID
+      -f, --show-failures   Print out list of any tracks that did not match a Sptoify ID
       -v, --verbose         show extra output